Football Coaching and the Performance Specialist

 Modules

-The degree programme will enable students to develop practical coaching skills and an understanding of the coaching process at a youth and senior level.
-Additionally students will development an understanding of the extended elements of the coaching process which includes how individual players and teams are prepared physiologically and psychologically to participate in football.
-Throughout the degree process students will develop the reflective skills to personalise their own learn to prepare them for future careers.
+Our football coaching degree enables you to develop practical coaching skills and an understanding of the coaching process at a youth and senior level.
+You'll also develop an understanding of the extended elements of the coaching process, including how individual players and teams are prepared physiologically and psychologically to participate in football.

-Modules are taught on a weekly basis and allow the students to link academic theory to football practice.
-As the student progresses through the degree they develop the personal, professional and academic skills required to personalise their learning to match future career ambitions.
+Modules are taught weekly and this will allow you to link academic theory to football practice.
+As you progress through the degree you'll develop the personal, professional and academic skills required to personalise your learning to match your future career ambitions.

 YEAR 1 (LEVEL 4)